JestiferM/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
 1. How would you explain form validation to someone who has never programmed before?

+validation in programming is making

 1. In 1-2 sentences, define end to end testing.

+end to end testing is making sure every element on the page is doing what it is suppose to be doing.

 ## Instructions